 - 2 oz Empress Gin

 - 1/2 oz Coconut Cream

 - 1/2 oz Creme de Violette

-- Juice fresh limes to obtain 3/4 ounces of lemon juice.
+- Juice fresh limes to obtain 3/4 ounces of lime juice.
 Measure and pour into a shaker filled with ice.

 - Add 1/2 ounce of coconut cream into the shaker.

 - Also, add 1/2 ounce of Creme de Violette liquor to the shaker.

 - Finally, pour 2 ounces of gin to the shaker.